skrysmanski/devlog/content/articles/dotnet/high-resolution-clock.md

 draft: true
 ---

-Clocks in computers have (among others) the following three properties: //accuracy//, //precision//, and //resolution//.
+Clocks in computers have (among others) the following three properties: *accuracy*, *precision*, and *resolution*.

-People generally agree on what's the difference between //accuracy// and //precision/resolution// but there seem to be lots of opinions on what's the difference between //precision// and //resolution// and which is which.
+People generally agree on what's the difference between *accuracy* and *precision/resolution* but there seem to be lots of opinions on what's the difference between *precision* and *resolution* and which is which.
 So I'm going to shamelessly copy a [definition I found on Stack Overflow](http://stackoverflow.com/a/16740505/614177) that I'm agreeing with.

  * **Precision:** the amount of information, i.e. the number of significant digits you report.
 (E.g. I'm 2m, 1.8m, 1.83m, 1.8322m tall.
 All those measurements are accurate, but increasingly precise.)
  * **Accuracy:** the relation between the reported information and the truth.
 (E.g. "I'm 1.70m tall" is more precise than "1.8m", but not actually accurate.)